kngoran/Ngoran_Portfolio/README.md

 ## [Project 5 : Movies reviews analysis using NLP](https://github.com/kngoran/Ngoran_Portfolio/blob/main/Movies%20Review%20project%20.ipynb)

 The goal of the project is to classify the movie reviews as either positive or negative.
 We would be working on the ‘movie reviews’ dataset in Kaggle.
- To solve the problem, then, you will build a supervised machine learning text analysis.
+ To solve the problem, I will build a supervised machine learning text analysis.

-As always, We will follow the five stages of Data Science Pipeline:
+As always, we will follow the five stages of Data Science Pipeline:

 1. Sourcing and loading